-My relationship with the tarot started in my very early twenties after I went on a trip to Broadstairs with my boyfriend and had a knowing feeling that I would find an interesting spiritual shop on that day and come out with a deck of Ryder Waite Tarot cards (a traditional deck).
+My relationship with the tarot started in my very early twenties after I went on a trip to Broadstairs with my boyfriend.
+I had a knowing feeling that I would find an interesting spiritual shop on that day and come out with a deck of Ryder Waite Tarot cards (a traditional deck).

-After my purchase, I was only equipped with the little guidebook and wondered how long it would take me to memorise the meaning not only of each suite type (cups, swords, wands & pentacles) but also the meaning of seventy-eight cards and don’t even get me started to explain the difference between major and minor arcana…..
+After my purchase, I was only equipped with the little guidebook and wondered how long it would take me to memorise the meaning, not only of each suite type (cups, swords, wands & pentacles) but also of seventy-eight cards.
+Don’t even get me started on how to explain the difference between major and minor arcana…..

 The place was actually called the Bishopsgate Institute and was this very old & intriguing building surrounding by the sharpness of the new financial companies right in the heart of London’s square mile.
 From the moment I stepped into it, smelling the muskiness and just feeling the energies of so many bodies that had walked through, I knew I would like it there.

-I really enjoyed that six week Feng Shui course (and learnt how to redirect my chi by buying a few goldfish) but most excitingly, saw on the notice board that they also did a six week “learn to do tarot” course, this was a bit of me!
+I really enjoyed that six week Feng Shui course (and learned how to redirect my chi by buying a few goldfish).
+Most exciting of all I saw on the notice board that they also did a six week “learn to do tarot” course, this was a bit of me!

-So I did the course and met some like-minded people, bought the teachers book and decided that the only way I was going to understand this ancient form of deviation was to practice.
+So I did the course and met some like-minded people, bought the teacher’s book and decided that the only way I was going to understand this ancient form of divination was to practice.

 And practice I did.
-I don’t quite know how it happened, but I went from reading my friends to suddenly being a known (be it a bit of an “underground” known) entity at my place of work for tarot readings.
-At that time, I worked for a very large Underwriters and it was so corporate and very far removed from anything in the least bit spiritual.
-However, I managed to (somehow, I have no idea how) convince people like the Tax Manager that he would just love a tarot reading, so, in our lunch break, he would get a free reading for thirty minutes and then he would give me thirty minutes back by explaining the best pension plan I should take moving forwards (not actually sure if that was a fair swap).
+I don’t quite know how it happened but I went from just reading my friends’ cards to suddenly being a known (albeit a bit of an underground known) entity at my place of work for tarot readings.
+At that time I worked for a very large underwriter and it was so corporate and very far removed from anything in the least bit spiritual.
+However, I managed to (somehow, I have no idea how) convince people like the Tax Manager that he would just love a tarot reading.
+So, in our lunch break, he would get a free reading for thirty minutes and then he would give me thirty minutes back by explaining the best pension plan I should take moving forwards (not actually sure if that was a fair swap).

-I also had suppliers coming in to meet with me to discuss the contract and pricing on the equipment we bought, however, once my manager left the meeting, the supplier would quickly and excitedly ask “have you got them?” and much to their delight I would pull out my tarot deck and give them a quick 3 card pull.
+I also had suppliers coming in to meet with me to discuss the contract and pricing on the equipment we bought.
+However, once my manager left the meeting, the supplier would quickly and excitedly ask “have you got them?” and much to their delight I would pull out my tarot deck and give them a quick three-card pull.

 Fast forward seventeen years and I have bought a few more decks since, ones that resonate with me, but the readings had died down.
-I’m not sure why, perhaps to focus on other things, but I thought perhaps that I just didn’t get “it”.
-I also heard a medium once warn people about fake readers who just learn the card meanings and make out they were genuine psychics, this made me concerned that perhaps that was me?
+I’m not sure why perhaps to focus on other things.
+I thought perhaps that I just didn’t get “it”.
+I also heard a medium once warn people about fake readers who just learn the card meanings and make out they are genuine psychics.
+This made me concerned that perhaps this was me?
 I mean, I know I’m psychic, but was I just reading the meanings and not tuning in?
-So this put me off a bit.
+So, this put me off a bit.
 Until this year.